- 100% No Win No Fee

 Supporting Documents for Death Benefit Claims

-To successfully claim a superannuation death benefit payout, you’ll need to have all the required supporting documents (including relationship proof), like:
+To successfully claim a superannuation lump sum death benefit payout, you’ll need to have all the required supporting documents (including relationship proof), such as:

 • Passport